cdapio/cdap/docs/developer-guide/source/rest_api.rst

 However, if a DataSet of a different type exists with the same name—for example, a key/value Table or ``KeyValueTable``—this call will return a ``409 Conflict`` error.

-Writing data to a Table
+Writing Data to a Table
 -----------------------

 To write to a table, send an HTTP PUT method to the table’s URI::